nickbreen/bz-python/README.md

 Python 3.6.15 has been DIY'd with [rules_foreign_cc](https://github.com/bazelbuild/rules_foreign_cc) warts 'n' all.

-- You'll need the python source for which ever version you want, this example uses 3.6.x as that happens to be the version available in old crappy EoL'd RHEL6 and just might _still_ be hanging around smelling up the place.
+- You'll need the python source for which ever version you want, this example uses 3.6.x as that happens to be the version available in crappy old EoL'd RHEL6 which just might _still_ be hanging around smelling up the place.
-- You'll also need sources for some python modules' dependencies: this example uses bzip2 and openssl as you'll need these to use `pip`.
+- You'll also need sources for some python modules' dependencies: this example uses zlib, bzip2, and openssl as you'll need these to use `pip`.
 - Load these in `WORKSPACE` with `http_archive`, build them using `rules_foreign_cc`.
 - Define a `py_runtime_pair` toolchain and use it.